dailymotion-oss/octopilot/docs/current-version/content/repos/pull-request.md

 - find a "matching" Pull Request - based on the pre-configured labels.
 If there is a matching Pull Request, it will switch to the PR's branch.
 Otherwise it will just create a new branch from the base branch, and switch to it.
 - run the [updaters](#updaters)
 - [commit](#commit) the changes and push the commit
-- update the existing Pull Request title/body/labels/comments or create a new one
+- update the existing Pull Request title/body/labels/comments/asignees or create a new one

 Note that you can control how the existing Pull Request will be updated.
 For both the title and body, you can either:
 - **ignore** the new changes.
-The existing PR won't be changed - except for the labels and comments, and of course the commit.
+The existing PR won't be changed - except for the labels, comments, assignees, and of course the commit.
 This is the default for the **append** strategy.
 - **replace** the title and/or body with the new ones.
 - **prepend** the title and/or body with the new ones.
 This is mostly useful for the body.
 - **append** the title and/or body with the new ones.
 This is mostly useful for the body.